tsipkens/atems/README.md

 # A. Dependencies

-This software was tested using MATLAB 2020a (though most functions have been validated against older versions) and depends on the following MATLAB toolboxes:
+This software was tested using MATLAB 2022a (though most functions have been validated against older versions).
+The current code depends on the following MATLAB toolboxes:

 1. the curve fitting toolbox,
 2. the financial toolbox,
 3. the image toolbox,
 4. the optimization toolbox, and
-6. the video and image blockset (in the computer vision toolbox, which is used for OCR).
+5. the video and image blockset (in the computer vision toolbox, which is used for OCR).

 If not already installed, these packages can be added to MATLAB via the instructions available on [MATLAB's website](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).